zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 ## ESRGAN and AUTOMATIC1111

+<p align="justify">AUTOMATIC is using the ESRGAN model which can be downloaded from [5].</p>

 ## To-Do

-<p align="justify">Check under which conditions the converter is working or not.
-Catch errors while executing.
-Improvement of comments in the script.
-Add a list which models could be converted so far.</p>
+<p align="justify">I have to check under which conditions the converter is working
+and under which conditions the converter is not working.</p>

+<p align="justify">I have to catch errors while executing the script.
+In the experimental version I was able to realise this in a rudimentary way.</p>

+<p align="justify">I need an improvement of the comments in the script.
+And I am also need
+an improvement of this documentation.</p>

 ## Reference